-Outpatient Behavioral Health (BH) Services are services that are provided in an ambulatory care setting, such as an office, clinic environment, a member's home, or other locations appropriate for psychotherapy or counseling.
-Services consist of time-effective, defined episodes of care that focus on the restoration, enhancement, and/or maintenance of a member's optimal level of functioning, and the alleviation of significant and debilitating symptoms impacting at least one area of the member's life domains (e.g., family, social, occupational).
+Outpatient behavioral health (BH) services are provided in an ambulatory care setting, such as an office, clinic environment, a member's home, or other locations appropriate for psychotherapy or counseling.
+Services consist of timeeffective, defined episodes of care that focus on the restoration, enhancement, and/or maintenance of a member's optimal level of functioning, and the alleviation of significant and debilitating symptoms impacting at least one area of the member's life domains (e.g., family, social, occupational).
 The goals, frequency, intensity, and length of treatment vary according to the needs of the member and the response to treatment.
 A clear treatment focus, SMART goals, measurable outcomes, and a discharge plan including the identification of realistic discharge criteria are developed as part of the initial assessment and treatment planning process and are evaluated and revised as needed.

 Commonwealth Care Alliance is committed to providing convenient access and availability of behavioral health services that support the needs of each member and support each member's care plan.
-Behavioral Health office visits will be made available within the following timeframes to members for the following behavioral health services:
+Behavioral health office visits will be made available within the following timeframes to members for the following behavioral health services:

-- Non-24 hour diversionary services-within 2 calendar days of discharge - Urgent Care Services Access within 48 hours - Other outpatient services-within 7 calendar days of discharge - Appointments to review and refill medications-within 14 calendar days of discharge - All other Behavioral Health Services-within 14 calendar days
+- Non-24-hour diversionary services: Within 2 calendar days of discharge - Urgent care services access: Within 48 hours - Other outpatient services: Within 7 calendar days of discharge - · Appointments to review and refill medications: Within 14 calendar days of discharge - All other behavioral health services: Within 14 calendar days

-In addition to our contracted network, CCA's Behavioral Health Licensed Clinicians are available 24/7 on call and to coordinate care and support meeting the BH goals of a CCA member's care plan.
-CCA encourages all outpatient clinicians to coordinate with the CCA care team, which can be accessed via the CCA Providers Services line.
+In addition to our contracted network, CCA behavioral health licensed clinicians are available 24/7 on call to coordinate care and support meeting the BH goals of a CCA member's care plan.
+CCA encourages all outpatient clinicians to coordinate with the CCA care team, which can be accessed via the CCA Provider Services line.

-Telehealth: Telehealth services are available for Members with specific geographic, cultural, linguistic or special needs that cannot be met in their community but can be provided using a combination of interactive video, audio, and externally acquired images through a networking environment between a member and a provider.
+Telehealth: Telehealth services are available for members with specific geographic, cultural, linguistic, or special needs that cannot be met in their community but can be provided using a combination of interactive video, audio, and externally acquired images through a networking environment between a member and a provider.

-Behavioral Health Outpatient Treatment: Outpatient Behavioral Health should result in positive outcomes within a reasonable timeframe for specific disorders, symptoms, and/or problems.
-The evaluation of goals and treatment should be based on the member's diagnosis, symptoms, and level of functioning; Treatment should be targeted to specific SMART goals that have been mutually negotiated between the provider and the member.
+Behavioral Health Outpatient Treatment: Outpatient behavioral health should result in positive outcomes within a reasonable time frame for specific disorders, symptoms, and/or problems.
+The evaluation of goals and treatment should be based on the member's diagnosis, symptoms, and level of functioning.
+Treatment should be targeted to specific SMART goals that have been mutually negotiated between the provider and the member.
 Goals of initial and extended outpatient therapy may include crisis resolution, symptom reduction, stabilization, improvement in adaptation, and/or recovery from addiction.
-Treatment modality, frequency and length of treatment should be individualized for each member.
+Treatment modality, frequency, and length of treatment should be individualized for each member.
 Most clinical situations can be effectively managed using a short-term and/or intermittent model of treatment with varying modalities and frequency of contact as needed.